mapbox/geocoding-example/README.md

 This repo is a work in progress.
 Don't see your favorite language?
 [Open a ticket](https://github.com/mapbox/geocoding-example/issues/new)!

 Please consult individual subdirectories' README files for more specific installation instructions and notes.
+PHP Examples are available in the [Mapbox PHP SDK Repo](https://github.com/mapbox/mapbox-sdk-php).

 ## Note